 - Module Assistant Mentor Lead

 More broadly, to-date my academic career has largely consisted of a focus upon the nature of contemporary policing and police work.
-Prior to beginning my PhD I completed a Research and Improvement Leader Fellowship at CLAHRC Northwest London - a collaborative research network funded by the National Institute of Health Research.
+This includes completion of a Research and Improvement Leader Fellowship at CLAHRC Northwest London - a collaborative research network funded by the National Institute of Health Research.
 During this programme, I carried out research on multi-agency relationships and their impacts upon information-sharing within multi-agency safeguarding hubs (MASHs).

 - MSc Criminal Justice Policy, London School of Economics and Political Science

 - BSc (Hons) Police Studies with Criminal Investigation, Buckinghamshire New University

 - PGCert Learning and Teaching in Higher Education, Buckinghamshire New University

 - International Society for the Scholarship of Teaching and Learning

 I currently coordinate and deliver a number of modules on the University's BA Criminal Justice and Criminology programme, including: